terraform-google-modules/terraform-google-kubernetes-engine/modules/acm/README.md

 ## Installation

-Module automate installation steps described at [Installing Anthos Config Management](https://cloud.google.com/anthos-config-management/docs/how-to/installing) page.
+This module automates the instructions described in the [Installing Anthos Config Management](https://cloud.google.com/anthos-config-management/docs/how-to/installing) guide.
-Git access provisioned via "Using an SSH keypair" option, to finish authorization add SSH public from **git\_creds\_public** output variable to your account at your Git server.
+To enable Git access to the configuration repository over SSH, complete step 2 in the [Using an SSH keypair](https://cloud.google.com/anthos-config-management/docs/how-to/installing#git-creds-ssh) section using the SSH public key from the **git\_creds\_public** output.

  <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs